audreyyeoCH/Wow_ML/README.md

 Please find my poster and presentation (cred to project buddy for moral support too) in situ.
 I felt like it was a success and the graphics very clear for a novice, about to start on a learning journey in spatial statistics !

+## AudreyYeopointreflevelposter.pdf
+## JournalClubgeostatscopy.pdf

 # ml learning made accessible

 If you think you had a hard time learning statistics and can't wrap your head around it.
 Here are more accesible material taken from recent publication on methods.
 That's right, I skipped the textbook and brought machine learning methods, to you.

+I did this not for application necessarily.
+But for a sensitivity that methods are a complex world.
+When one is sensitive to the rigorous world of methods, one can appreciate Science.
+This is for Science in a way, and so, it is also for you.

+## crossvalid_nutshell.pdf